-- Some U.S. cities typically received immigrants from Southern and Eastern Europe. - Other U.S. cities typically received immigrants from Western and Northern Europe. - By comparing inventors in both groups of U.S. cities with each other over time, we can see how inventors who experienced a large decrease in overall immigration to their city compared to otherwise similar inventors living in otherwise similar cities that did not experience a large decrease in overall immigration.
+- Some U.S. cities typically received immigrants from Southern and Eastern Europe. - Other U.S. cities typically received immigrants from Western and Northern Europe. - By comparing firms in both groups of U.S. cities with each other over time, we can see how firms that experienced a large decrease in overall immigration to their city compared to otherwise similar firms located in otherwise similar cities that did not experience a large decrease in overall immigration.